finnianr/Eiffel-Loop/doc/Contents.md

 **1. CHAIN level persistence**

 This type of persistence involves storing the entire chain to a file in one operation.
-This is useful for data that is more or less static, like for example the localization table [EL_TRANSLATION_ITEMS_LIST](http://www.eiffel-loop.com/library/text/i18n/support/el_translation_items_list.html).
+This is useful for data that is more or less static, like for example the localisation table [EL_TRANSLATION_ITEMS_LIST](http://www.eiffel-loop.com/library/text/i18n/support/el_translation_items_list.html).

 See class [ECD_CHAIN](http://www.eiffel-loop.com/library/persistency/database/eco-db/ecd_chain.html).

 **2. item level persistence**

 Item level, or "incremental persistence" is where the effects of any of the basic [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) operations `(extend/replace/delete**)` are recorded as they happen in a separate editions file.
-When the chain is loaded during object initialization, a chain level store is loaded first, and then the stored editions are applied to bring the chain to it's final state.
+When the chain is loaded during object initialisation, a chain level store is loaded first, and then the stored editions are applied to bring the chain to it's final state.

 See class [ECD_RECOVERABLE_CHAIN](http://www.eiffel-loop.com/library/persistency/database/eco-db/ecd_recoverable_chain.html) for more details.